MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/objects-and-properties.md

 ### Property Types

-There are 2 types of property types: `ValueTypeDescriptor` and `StructuralTypeDescriptor`.
+There are two types of property types: `ValueTypeDescriptor` and `StructuralTypeDescriptor`.

 #### Value Type Descriptor
 `ValueTypeDescriptor` are mostly primitive types and are typically used as a static object.